Africa's last living Eden

 Further afield are the thundering waterfalls of Mingouli, Djidji and Kongou — the ‘Wonders of Ivindo’ and three of the most majestic on the continent.
-From the camps, there are no roads to be blazed; only heart-pounding treks on foot or by drift boat and pirogue [dugout canoe].
+There are no roads to be blazed from the camps, only heart-pounding treks on foot or by drift boat and pirogue [dugout canoe].

-Kongou Forest Camp and Langoué baï Camp are operated and managed by Gabon Wildlife Camps & Safaris.
+Kongou Forest Camp and Langoué baï Camp are operated by Gabon Wildlife Camps & Safaris.

 pongara national park

 A short boat ride from Libreville, Pongara offers a slice of Gabon’s natural bounty.
-Within arm’s length of Pongara Lodge is a marine-rich estuary along with an immersion of dense mangrove forest inhabited by many different bird, insect and plant species and arboreal primates including chimpanzees.
+Within arm’s length of Pongara Lodge are a marine-rich estuary and an immersion of dense mangrove forest inhabited by arboreal primates, including chimpanzees and a variety of bird, insect and plant species.

-For many visitors, Pongara’s drawcard lies beyond the rivets of waterway that flow into the Atlantic.
-During the dry season you can watch breaching humpback whales and bottlenose dolphins frolic in the ocean or see the occasional hippopotamus and forest elephant amble along the beach.
-Yet the real waiting game is rewarded beneath the night-sky when thousands of migratory sea turtles descend upon Pongara’s beach.
-Between the peak months of November to February, the national park serves as an important nesting site for leatherback, hawksbill and olive ridley turtles who lay their eggs deep within the tawny sand before retreating back to sea.
+For many visitors, Pongara’s drawcard lies beyond the rivets of waterways that flow into the Atlantic.
+You can watch breaching humpback whales, and bottlenose dolphins frolic in the ocean or see the occasional hippopotamus and forest elephant amble along the beach during the dry season.
+Yet the real waiting game is rewarded beneath the night sky when thousands of migratory sea turtles descend upon Pongara’s beach.
+Between the peak months of November to February, the national park serves as an important nesting site for leatherback, hawksbill and olive ridley turtles who lay their eggs deep within the tawny sand before returning to the ocean.

-Another place of play is the road less travelled into Pongara’s lowland rainforest; a concentrated kingdom of reptiles, birds and monkeys including Old World collared mangabey.
+Another place of play is the road less travelled into Pongara’s lowland rainforest, where you will find a vast kingdom of reptiles, birds and exotic monkeys, including the collared mangabey.